Need to talk? Call 1800 882 436.

 Impetigo (school sores)

-If your child has impetigo, you should see your doctor, who might prescribe an antibiotic cream, ointment or tablet.
-This should clear the infection within 7 to 10 days.
-Keep your child home from childcare or school and away from young babies until the sores have dried up, usually a few days after treatment starts.
+If your child has impetigo, you should see your doctor, they might prescribe an antibiotic cream, ointment or tablet.
+This should clear the infection within 7 - 10 days.
+Keep your child home from childcare or school and away from young babies until the sores have dried up.
+This usually happens a few days after treatment starts.

 Hives (urticaria)

 Hives is a raised, red, itchy rash.
-It is common on the chest, stomach and back, as well as the throat and limbs, but it can appear on any part of the body.
+It commonly occurs on the chest, stomach and back, as well as the throat and limbs, but it can appear on any part of the body.
 Hives usually disappears within a few days without any treatment.
-Antihistamines can be given to relieve itching.
+You can take antihistamines to relieve itching.
 If the rash doesn't go away, you should see your doctor.

 Hives isn't usually serious, but it can be a sign of a more serious allergic reaction (anaphylaxis).
 If your child develops hives after eating, or together with other symptoms such as vomiting, dizziness or trouble breathing, you should seek urgent medical attention.